martinjzhang/scDRS/README.md

-# scTRS
+# scDRS
-Trait-relevance score informed scRNA-seq analysis
+Single-cell disease-relevance score

 # Installation
 - Go to the scTRS directory